SAP-samples/teched2023-DA285v/exercises/ex4/README.md

 	ORDER BY "CLUSTER_ID";
 ```

-.. we see that we found 7 clusters of which the largest (CLUSTER_ID" = 0) contains 1047 grid cells.
+.. we see 7 clusters of which the largest (CLUSTER_ID" = 0) contains 1047 grid cells.

 ![](images/cluster_sizes.png)

-Next, we will generate cluster description based on the centers.
+Next, we will generate cluster descriptions based on the centers.
 We just concatenate the top 3 occupancy classes and their values.

 ```SQL
 -- Generate cluster descriptions